Cross-lingual Offensive Language Detection: A Systematic Review of Datasets, Transfer Approaches and Challenges: Challenges and Future Directions

 \subsubsection{\textbf{Multilingual Pre-Trained Language Models}}

 Multilingual PLMs can be applied to low-resource target languages without further training, thus bridging the data availability gap between high- and low-resource languages.
-However, there are significant computational costs during training and fine-tuning due to their large number of parameters \cite{pikuliak2021cross}.
+However, their large number of parameters carries significant computational costs during training and fine-tuning \cite{pikuliak2021cross}.
 Future research is geared towards optimising these multilingual PLMs for enhanced efficiency and interpretability.
 Additionally, two strategies are emerging to improve the generalisability and scalability of multilingual PLMs so that they can scale to handle large datasets or multiple languages simultaneously \cite{arango2020hate}.
 The first emphasises pre-training models using \textbf{data from relevant sources or language communities} (such as social platforms and hateful domains), as demonstrated by XLM-T \cite{montariol2022multilingual} and AbuseXLMR \cite{gupta2022multilingual}.
-This can mitigate model behaviour bias across different language communities.
-The second strategy focuses on models based on \textbf{specific low-resource languages, dialects or those from similar language families}, as seen with MuRIL for Indic languages \cite{das2022data} and AraBERT for dialects \cite{husain2022tranfer}, which requires intentional inclusion of dialectal and under-represented language data in both training and evaluation.
+This can mitigate model bias across language communities.
+The second strategy focuses on models based on \textbf{specific low-resource languages, dialects or those from similar language families}, as seen with MuRIL for Indic languages \cite{das2022data} and AraBERT for dialects \cite{husain2022tranfer}, which requires inclusion of dialectal and under-represented language data in both training and evaluation.
 Meanwhile, it is important to \textbf{evaluate transfer effectiveness across both similar and distant language pairs}, rather than relying solely on high-resource or typologically similar examples.
 Otherwise, multilingual PLMs risk reinforcing existing performance gaps, performing well for Indo-European languages while neglecting typologically distant or underrepresented languages.